koskath/arete2/course_content/SC/md_files/Lecture4/lecture_4_slide_34_tnemeganam.md

 # Three questions for you
-Questions
-From the
- Read in particular until including article from section 3 and identify drivers for GPN
-Christodoulou et al
- What are dilemmas when designing
-GPN
- In the context of Covid-19 or
-Ukraine/Energy, how do you assess the balance of global vs. local pressures
+Questions from the article from Christodoulou et al are as follows: first, read in particular until including section 3 and identify drivers for GPN; second, what are dilemmas when designing GPN; and third, in the context of Covid-19 or Ukraine/Energy, how do you assess the balance of global vs. local pressures.
-Session 4 -Production and Global Production Networks Slide 34